mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

             # The regexp will be used as the value of the runner description instead
             # (optional, default: "shared-runners-manager-(\d*)\.gitlab\.com")
             aggregation_regexp: shared-runners-manager-(\d*)\.gitlab\.com

+          trace_rules:
+            # Refer to pre-defined rules in the pull configuration
+            # Simple list of rules to apply on job trace output
+            - ansible_deprecations

         variables:
           # Fetch pipeline variables in a separate metric (optional, default: false)